appwriters-dev/appwriters-dev/src/routes/(nested)/30days/dart/(days)/day1/+page.md

 This is like a translator, taking a phrase in a foreign language (the string input) and converting it into our native language (a double).

-### Performing the Conversion
+## Performing the Conversion

-Now comes the meat of our project: converting the temperature based on the user's choice.
+Now comes the soul of our project: converting the temperature based on the user's choice.

 ```dart
 double result;